Do you ever wonder how self driving cars can seemingly drive themselves?

 Simply put, a self-driving car is a vehicle that operates without the need for a human driver.
 This is made possible through a combination of various technologies, including:

-By using these tools, the car can detect obstacles, navigate its surroundings, and travel between destinations on its own.
+By using these tools, the car can detect obstacles and navigate its surroundings.
+It can also travel between destinations on its own.

 To be considered fully autonomous, the vehicle must be able to do all of this without any human intervention.

-As the technology continues to develop, it’s likely that we’ll see more and more self-driving cars on our roads in the coming years.
+As the technology evolves, it’s likely that we’ll see more and more self-driving cars on our roads in the coming years.

 Sell your car easily and safely.
 Find out how much your car is worth!